JGreenOS/BootCampHomework1/ReadMeCodeRefactor.md

 ## Notes:
 In this project, the use of a responsive framework is not allowed to help developers understand, demonstrate the relationship and use of html/css.
 Using a responsive framework will provide the end user with a much more robust experience.

 If this project extends beyond a single page, a site index xml file is recommended.
-After homework was completed, the working repo was changed to be more descriptive.
-Commits completed during the development of the project

 ## User Story:
 A marketing agency, with experience in Search Engine Optimization (SEO), needed their site to respond to site crawlers.